matfish2/vue-tables/readme.md

 * `headings` `Object`

-By default the column names are determined by the properties.
+By default the column names are gleaned from the properties.
 Use this to set custom headings.

 * `columns`  `Array`